jproberson/HomeBookShelfApi/README.md

 ## In progress

-Simple API to host a locally store a bookshelf.
+Simple API to host a locally stored bookshelf.

 Eventual integration to easily add books include a mobile and web application.